MeeFoundation/docs/src/Welcome.md

 If you'd like to learn about, or contribute to, the development of the Mee identity agent, the following sections are most relevant:

--  [Identity agent](./Identity_agent.md) - an app that offers privacy and convenience by giving the user more control over their own personal information as they interact with websites, mobile apps, and other user's agents..
+-  [Identity agent](./Identity_agent.md) - an app that offers privacy and convenience by giving the user more control over their own personal information as they interact with websites, mobile apps, and other user's agents.
 - [Architecture](Architecture.md) - a larger picture of how this agent interoperates with relying parties.
 - [Data model](Data_model.md) - describes the agent's data model